IsacMonteiro/ProjetoMetalSlug/README.md

 # MISSION START!!
-Discovering the Characters of Metal Slug
+Discovering the Characters of Metal Slug!

 ## Exploring the iconic heroes of gaming